usaid-cs/yesterday-i-learned/random.md

 - 10 out of 10 dentists recommend toothpaste.
 Ads say "9 out of 10" just because it is more believable.
 - If you like kinky bondage sex, write down a contract with your partner for if/when the neighbours call the cops on you.
 - Fancy patterned rims found on women's underwear are called lace edges.
-- [Miller's Law](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two), the psychological theory that the average human has 7 +/- 2 [short term memory](https://en.wikipedia.org/wiki/Short-term_memory) "slots", was later revised in 2001 by Cowan to be 4 +/- 1 units, so don't feel too bad if you don't hit 7.
 - [Max Park](https://en.wikipedia.org/wiki/Max_Park) is the world's speed cubing champion (or second place).
 He is autistic.
 - In America, you may copyright the design of a dress, but you may not copyright the shape of the dress.
 This leads to [knockoffs](https://www.youtube.com/watch?v=U9wY8Wz6lCs) (lookalikes), but not counterfeits (fake things with the original makers' logo).
 - ACG is short for Anime, Comics, and Games.